 photographic imagery is that it can bring back what was there

-Not some sliced and diced weird artist's imaginative
+sliced and diced weird artist's imaginative interpretation, but the

-but the revelation, the annunciation of life, its very
+revelation, the annunciation of life, its very essence.
+For me,

-For me, photography is witness.
-The imagery is about opening
+photography is witness.
+The imagery is about opening to vision, not

-of the art forms can do that.
-Alas, so much of
+forms can do that.
+Alas, so much of "contemporary" photography is

-photography is about being as wiggy as the other art forms, about
+about being as wiggy as the other art forms, about producing images

-producing images that are as plastic, non-realistic and of an
+that are as plastic, non-realistic and of an internal vision, that are

 Hope you like it.